Whether you own a plot of agricultural land or already run an established farm, it’s likely that you’ll need cash to fund any plans for expansion.

 However, livestock isn’t cheap.
 Whether you’re farming chickens, sheep, pigs or cows, the costs associated with acquiring new animals can quickly run into the thousands.
 Not all farmers have money spare to acquire new livestock when they need it.
 As such, many hold off on investing in livestock and other assets, potentially to the detriment of their business.

 Finance can provide a lifeline, freeing up cash flow in other areas of your business and allowing you to make quick decisions.
-By taking out an unsecured business loan with a low interest rate, you can invest in the livestock you need to capitalise on customer demand without paying over the odds for the finance you require.
+By taking out a small business loan with a low interest rate, you can invest in the livestock you need to capitalise on customer demand without paying over the odds for the finance you require.

 An unsecured loan also removes the need for assets to use as security.
 If you can demonstrate a reliable trading history, it can be a simple way to acquire finance for investing in livestock.